Sanjarbek17/weather_app/README.md

 ## Description

 This is a weather app that uses the Visual Crossing weather API to get the weather data for a given city.
 The app uses the `flutter_provider` to manage the state of the app.
 The app also uses the http package to make the API calls.
+I have also used custom_pain widget to draw shapes that cannot be drawn using the default widgets.

 ## Screenshots